JuliaLang/julia/JuliaSyntax/README.md

   dotted operators rather than a relative path.
 Ie, we have `import .⋆` parsing to `(import (. .⋆))` whereas it should be `(import (. . ⋆))` for consistency with the parsing of `import .A`.
+* Looking back on the output disregards grouping parentheses which can lead to odd results in some cases.
+For example, `f(((((x=1)))))` parses as a keyword call to function `f` with the keyword `x=1`, but arguably it should be an assignment.
+* Hexfloat literals can have a trailing `f` for example, `0x1p1f` but this doesn't do anything.
+In the `flisp` C code such cases are treated as Float32 literals and this was intentional https://github.com/JuliaLang/julia/pull/2925 but this has never been officially supported in Julia.
+It seems this bug arises from `(set! pred char-hex?)` in `parse-number` accepting hex exponent digits, all of which are detected as invalid except for a trailing `f` when processed by `isnumtok_base`.

 ## Parsing / AST oddities and warts